kovix/ispconfig-DNSChange/README.md

 ##Warranty, License, etc
 Absolutley no warranty, use at your own risk, feel free to modify!
 (And credit original code, please!)
+It is just working for me, I can't guarantee it will work for you.